Daily High to Daily Low: Is It Safe to Buy MicroVision Inc. (MVIS)?

-MicroVision Inc. (NASDAQ:MVIS) went down by -5.79% from its latest closing price compared to the recent 1-year high of $24.69.
-The company’s stock price has collected 15.73% of gains in the last five trading sessions.
+MicroVision Inc. (NASDAQ:MVIS) went up by 4.80% from its latest closing price compared to the recent 1-year high of $24.69.
+The company’s stock price has collected 6.40% of gains in the last five trading sessions.
 The Wall Street Journal reported on 10/29/21 that Apple, Amazon, Lucid, Chevron: What to Watch in the Stock Market Today

 Is It Worth Investing in MicroVision Inc. (NASDAQ :MVIS) Right Now?